-- All documents, tangible things, reports, models, or data compilations that have been provided to, reviewed by, or prepared by or for the expert in anticipation of the expert's testimony; and
+- A: All documents, tangible things, reports, models, or data compilations that have been provided to, reviewed by, or prepared by or for the expert in anticipation of the expert’s testimony; and

 C. The Scope of Expert Discovery.
 Although the scope of Rule 194.2(f) concerning testifying experts allows for discovery of this information only through requests for disclosure, Rule 192.3 further defines the information that can be obtained through depositions and expert reports.
 Rule 192.3 entitled “Scope of Discovery” allows for the following to be discovered from testifying and not purely consulting experts: